Your money-making expert. Financial journalist, TV and radio personality.

 Check out our Make Money articles too, to boost your income and reduce your debt.

 Remember: you’re not alone, and there is help out there to make sure debt doesn’t take over your life.
 If you’re struggling with your mental health due to debt, make sure you talk to someone about this, too.
 Try talking to Mind, the Samaritans, or Saneline to get some help.
-If you can’t get through on the phones (because some call centres are on reduced hours due to the virus), use the email services instead – someone WILL get back to you.
+If you can’t get through on the phones, use the email services instead – someone WILL get back to you.